 Who Where What

-This site is run by Luke Dorny, who is a graphics designer and web designer & developer living in the Pacific Northwet (Washington).
+This site is run by Luke Dorny, an emerging professional painter, graphics and web designer living in the Pacific Northwet (Washington).
 He also creates package designs, print and periodical designs, as well as corporate identity pieces.

 He enjoys observing and gathering art and design items that grabs his attention.
 Usually poster art, album art, interface ideas, inspiration, errors, and the occasional designs that could use a boost.
 It’s a diversion for his brain and it provides a semi historical image history with links and comments.
 Luke is into skateboarding, snowboarding, surfing, and all of the art and design related to those sports.
 He is also into music and movie design, 3D and CGI, as well as other design styles, so you’ll notice those here, too.